wp-plugins/tickcaptcha/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-CAPTCHA with the sophistication of video that protects your website from SPAM.
-We take Human Verification to the next level.
+Captcha with the sophistication of video advertising that protects your website from spam.
+Make money as we take human verification to the next level.

 == Description ==